Learning Assets

 But if you continue to use OPRA to manage risk analysis across your project portfolio, chances are, you don’t want to change your basic process; you just want a more stable and scalable platform.
 And that’s exactly what Safran Risk offers.

-In my next blog post, I’ll be examining the Safran Risk user interface and why a modern UI is vital to your risk management team.
+In my blog post entitled "Why Upgrade from Oracle Primavera Risk Analysis to Safran Risk, I’ll be examining the Safran Risk user interface and why a modern UI is vital to your risk management team.

 In part one, I compared the technology that underpins OPRA with that utilized by Safran Risk.
 More specifically, I explained that the technology’s inability to support large risk models is the most common criticism levelled at OPRA.
 However, taking second spot on that list would be the clunky nature of the program’s user interface.